 We head into the city of Bordeaux to check-in into our hotel.

 20:00 Tonight we enjoy dinner at Gordan Ramsay’s brasserie

 Respectful of the quality and freshness of local and regional produces, the menu of Le Bordeaux Gordon Ramsay proposes specialties of South-Westen France with a British touch.
 Among the favorites on the menu: the Beef Wellington to share, Caesar salad, or the famous Fish & Chips will be on offer.
 Concerning the desserts list, Arthur Fèvre revamped some traditional recipes: Spring “Gariguettes” (a flavorsome type of strawberry), lemon tart, chocolate Fondant… The wine menu offers a large range including a fine selection of Bordeaux wines.

 9.00 After breakfast we make our way to Dune du Pilat which is 117 m at its highest point, this is the tallest sand dune in Europe.
 At the top, a gorgeous panorama over the bay, the ocean and endless pine forests, will reward you for your efforts.

-We drive to to Lège-Cap Ferret to sample fresh oysters at a local oyster farm, for which this area is famous.
-Meet the oyster producer and learn more about the traditional methods of oyster cultivation while enjoying a complimentary tasting fresh Arcachon oysters accompanied by a glass of local white wine.
+We drive to Arcachon to sample fresh oysters, for which this area is famous.
+Meet the oyster producer and learn more about the traditional methods of oyster cultivation while enjoying fresh Arcachon oysters accompanied by a glass of local white wine.